SenseTecnic/wotkit-docs/source/api_v1/api_sensor_groups.rst

   * - **Method**
     - GET
   * - **Returns**
     - **200 OK** if successful.
-A JSON object in the response body describing the sensor.
+A JSON object in the response body describing the sensor group.

 .. admonition:: example